uspki/policies/certificate-policy.md

 A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.

 #### 7.1.6.3 Subordinate CA Certificates
-A Certificate issued after the Effective Date to a Subordinate CA that is not an Affiliate of the Issuing CA:

-1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement) and
-2. MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).

 A Certificate issued after the Effective Date to a Subordinate CA that is an affiliate of the Issuing CA:

 1. MAY include the CA/Browser Forum reserved identifiers or an identifier defined by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and